ClickHouse/ClickHouse/docs/en/functions/array_functions.rst

   │   95606 │ 31406 │
   └─────────┴───────┘

-В этом примере, Reaches - число достижений целей (строк, получившихся после применения ARRAY JOIN), а Hits - число хитов (строк, которые были до ARRAY JOIN). В данном случае, тот же результат можно получить проще:
+In this example, Reaches is the number of conversions (the strings received after applying ARRAY JOIN), and Hits is the number of pageviews (strings before ARRAY JOIN).
+In this particular case, you can get the same result in an easier way:

 .. code-block:: sql